 This different and difficult time is bringing a lot of concern to many generations.
-When we are talking about fertility, trying to get pregnant and pregnancy, it can be particularly stressful.
+Talking about fertility, trying to get pregnant and pregnancy can be particularly stressful.
 It can bring along worry, anxiety and loneliness.
 We are going into unchartered waters and this, in its own right, brings fear.

-The most important thing is to give yourself permission to be upset with the current situation if you find you’re pregnant or have a new-born whilst in lockdown.
-It’s not what you would have planned or expected.
-Allowing yourself time to grieve can give you permission to move on.
+The most important thing is to give yourself permission to be upset with the current situation if you find you’re pregnant or have a newborn whilst in lockdown.
+It’s not what you might have planned or expected.
 But there can also be hope.

 In this article, King Edward VII’s consultant and renowned fertility expert Mr Michael Dooley aims to alleviate some fears that expecting or new mothers might be feeling.
 Remember, you are not alone.
 Healthcare professionals are here to help and guide you through this difficult time.

 We are still in the early days of understanding Covid-19 and new information and data is coming in every day – this can be difficult for patients as facts change, and they can get confused.
 Currently, it does not appear that pregnant women are any more likely to get Covid-19, or if they do catch it, to be seriously unwell.
 Usually, they will get mild flu-like symptoms, although pregnancy may give slightly more aggravated symptoms.
 Obviously, severity increases as you get older, if you’re immune-compromised or have another medical condition.

 If you’re pregnant and have a dry and persistent cough, a temperature, shortness of breath, or loss of taste or smell, the advice is still to call 111 and seek advice.
 The Covid-19 symptom tracker, which is organised by Kings College Hospital, Guy’s and The Wellcome Institute is particularly good.
 At the time of writing, over 3.5 million people have contributed to it.

 Will Covid-19 affect my baby?